MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-intune-setup.md

 ## Currently use a third party MDM provider

 Devices should only have one MDM provider.
-If you use another MDM provider, such as AirWatch, MobileIron, or MaaS360, then you can move to Intune.
+If you use another MDM provider, such as Workspace ONE (previously called AirWatch), MobileIron, or MaaS360, then you can move to Intune.
 The biggest challenge is users must unenroll their devices from the current MDM provider, and then enroll in Intune.

 > [!IMPORTANT]
 > Don't configure Intune and your existing third party MDM solution to apply access controls to resources, including Exchange or SharePoint Online.